 (3) We shall be entitled to demand down payments or payment in advance.

-(1) Except where otherwise agreed we supply our goods and services ex works our supply center (EXW‐Incoterms 2010).
-Partial delivery is expressly permitted.
+(1) Except where otherwise agreed we supply our goods and services ex works our supply centre (EXW-Incoterms 2010).
+Part deliveries are permitted provided that important grounds exist for this and the part delivery does not harm the overriding interests of the Buyer.

 (2) Except where otherwise agreed the version of the software which is current at the delivery date shall be supplied.